 As described below, the approaches for making a complaint can be informal or formal.
-Note that the formal complaint process applies to complaints made against employees (including faculty) about work-related matters; complaints made against students are handled by the Office of Student Citizenship.
+Note that the formal complaint process applies to complaints made against employees (including faculty) about work-related matters; complaints made against students are handled by the Office of Student Conduct.
 For more information, see FAQ #6.

 Where to Begin

 MIT sets standards for conduct that apply to all members of its community.
 If you feel that you were unfairly treated or that an MIT employment policy was violated or misapplied, MIT encourages you to raise your concerns, and offers many people to talk to.
 Concerns about discrimination, harassment, or other violations of policy should be addressed and resolved as promptly as possible.
 Ignoring behavior is not an effective way of changing that behavior.

 MIT offers many different options for resolving concerns and complaints.
 Some options are more formal in nature; others rely on less formal, problem-solving approaches.
 The Institute encourages informal complaint resolution, when that is possible and appropriate.
 The best option for you may depend on the seriousness of the offense, the type of resolution you prefer, and the conduct itself.

 - Learn the initial steps you can take

 - See ways to informally resolve a complaint

 - Read frequently asked questions about the complaint resolution process

 - See a list of people and offices to talk to in Resources